 Across the country today (11 November), those who have died in the line of duty will be remembered with two minutes’ silence at 11am.

-Many myths had grown up regarding the fate of the British army horses at the end of the Great War and the welfare of the horses throughout the conflict, and so The Horse Trust commissioned military historian Dr. David Kenyon to research the role of British horses throughout the war years.
+Many myths had grown up regarding the fate of the British army horses at the end of the Great War and the welfare of war horses throughout the conflict, and so The Horse Trust commissioned military historian Dr. David Kenyon to research the role of British horses throughout the war years.

-After some persistence Horse Trust Chief Executive Jeannette Allen tracked down this pair of heavy horse-lifting boxes that appeared to have been used in the monumental mobilisation and de-mobilisation.
+After some persistence, Horse Trust Chief Executive Jeannette Allen tracked down this pair of heavy horse-lifting boxes that appeared to have been used in the monumental mobilisation and de-mobilisation.

 These sort of boxes offered a much kinder way of lifting horses that would otherwise be hoisted with slings when tides or unsuitable wharves made gang-planks impossible.

 It was, by any measure, a herculean task.
-As they set sail for France in 1914 the British Expeditionary Force in France took 165,000 horses, the vast majority of them requisitioned and collected in just twelve days.
+As they set sail for France in 1914 the British Expeditionary Force in France took 165,000 horses, the vast majority of them requisitioned and collected in just 12 days.
 It was truly a miracle of organisation and co-operation, but one of the greatest challenges of that mobilisation was the ongoing transportation of the horse to the battlefields in France.

 Thankfully the vendor was able to authenticate their provenance.
-Anthony Reeve of LASSCO (London Architectural Salvage and Supply Company) explains: “The boxes had come from the Museum of London where LASSCO had helped the Museum of London clear vast stores of non-accessioned collections from the Royal Docks, London.
+Anthony Reeve of LASSCO (London Architectural Salvage and Supply Company) explained: “The boxes had come from the Museum of London where LASSCO had helped the Museum of London clear vast stores of non-accessioned collections from the Royal Docks, London.
 Amongst the anchors, gang-planks and cannon were two large crates — like heavy duty carts without wheels.

 “These were ‘horse-lifting boxes’, rare survivors, originally from the London dockyards.
 With a door at each end, lifting points at each corner, remains of a padded interior and iron hoops over the top, to prevent a horse rearing.”